HeavenVolkoff/minidlna-build/README.md

 https://www.gnu.org/licenses/gpl-2.0.en.html

 The scripts used to build the executables are licensed under AGPL-3.0, which you can read [here](./LICENSE)

+## Why "mostly" static?

+This is because while all runtime dependencies for MiniDLNA that are compiled alongside it are statically linked, some system dependecies remains dynamically linked.
+On Apple builds, the project is dynamically linked against the MacOS SDK with a minimum supported version for macOS Catalina (10.15) on x86_64 targets and macOS Big Sur (11.0) on arm64 targets.
+On Glibc targets the resulting binary is dynamically linked against Glibc, due to how Glibc works, the executable should work on any system newer than CentOS 7.
+The Musl binaries are truly static linked executables.

 ## Build instructions